 In Ephesians 5:26 the passage continues to indicate the cleansing metaphor of the husband to the wife in parallel to Christ and His Church.
 It reads,

-Lastly, if marriage parallels Christ and His Church, one would think that the model would parallel in some way the eventual marriage of believers to the Lamb of God, Jesus Christ in His second coming.
-In fact, that is what the marriage ceremony of husband and wife depicts!
+Lastly, if marriage parallels Christ and His Church, wouldn’t that model also parallel in some way the eventual marriage of believers to the Lamb of God, Jesus Christ in His Second Coming?
+Indeed, that is exactly what the marriage ceremony of husband and wife depicts!
 It is a coming together, the long-awaited consummation of the courtship that in a small way symbolically embodies the marriage of the Lamb of God to His Church.
 (See the previously indicated passages listed from the book of Revelation.)
-Although somewhat anachronistic in the physical realm (in human marriage the glorification stage comes before the sanctification) the marriage ceremony nonetheless captures the excitement and anticipation that the followers of Christ sense as they await the consummation of the Church age and the second coming of The LORD: At last Christ is united with all of His called-out ones and reigns triumphant!
+Although somewhat anachronistic in the physical realm (in human marriage, the glorification stage comes before the sanctification), the marriage ceremony nonetheless captures the excitement and anticipation that the followers of Christ sense as they await the consummation of the Church Age and the Second Coming of the Lord: At last Christ is united with all of His called-out ones and reigns triumphant!

 These are the many ways that the relationship of husbands and wives models and describes the spiritual realities of the living God of the universe who has revealed Himself in the Scriptures.
 The mere fact that the physical reality of marriage over the centuries has outwardly portrayed and paralleled the profound symbolism attested to in Scripture evidences the authorship of God not only on marriage, but His penmanship of the Bible.
 Their respective proclamations have matched up with one another for centuries!
 And:

-Lastly and most importantly, in that God has so identified Himself to His creation through His construct of the institution of marriage, true believers should be extremely motivated to pay special, close attention to their marriage and give it the priority and energy it deserves and requires in order to best proclaim God’s invisible attributes, His eternal power and divine nature to an unbelieving world.
+Lastly and most importantly, in that God has so identified Himself to His creation through His construct of the institution of marriage, true believers should be extremely motivated to pay special, close attention to their marriage.
+They are to give it the priority and energy it deserves and requires in order to best proclaim God’s invisible attributes, His eternal power and divine nature to an unbelieving world.
 This should be especially true with lawmakers who publicly profess Christ.

 In a cultural sense even more is at stake: When America in any way denigrates God’s ordained institution of husband and wife marriage, our nation loses one of God’s primary means of heralding His nature to our country!
 This loss has serious long-term repercussions in terms of cultural patterning and moral direction.
 In this sense, and hope you clearly see why:

-There is much more to marriage — much more rides on defining marriage God’s way—than on one’s personal pleasures.
-As a lawmaker it is critically important for you to understand this.
+There is much more to marriage, and much more rides on defining marriage God’s way—than on a person’s personal pleasures.
+As a lawmaker, it is critically important for you to understand this truth.

-4 In the Greek NT, agapao signifies unconditional love and is based on one’s character, in contrast to a responsive love that is determined relative to how one is treated.
+4. In the Greek NT, agapao signifies unconditional love and is based on a person’s character, in contrast to a responsive love that is determined relative to how one is treated.

-7 Excerpted from, Piper, John & Grudem, Wayne, Gen. Ed.’s Recovering Biblical Manhood & Womanhood: A Response to Evangelical Feminism (Wheaton: Crossway Books, 1991) p.
-160
+7. John Piper and Wayne Grudem, eds., Recovering Biblical Manhood & Womanhood: A Response to Evangelical Feminism (Wheaton: Crossway Books, 1991), 160.

-9 Failure by one to accept his God-given role is first illustrated by Satan.
+9. Failure by one to accept his God-given role is first illustrated by Satan.
 He rebelled against his God-created position of being an angelic being (cf. Ezekiel 28:11–19; Isaiah 14:12–15; Genesis 3:1–13).
-In essence, rebellion is the sin of rejecting one’s God-given role; it is wanting to be someone other than the person and position God created you to be and fulfill.
-Rebellion means one thinks he knows better than God, which is a statement that he wants to be God.
+In essence, rebellion is the sin of rejecting your God-given role; it is wanting to be someone other than the person and position God created you to be and fulfill.
+Rebellion develops when a person thinks he knows better than God, which is a statement that he wants to be God.
 It is the sin of pride.
-Lastly, rebellion is listed as a characteristic of an apostate in Jude, vss.
-8–11.
+Lastly, rebellion is listed as a characteristic of an apostate in Jude (vv.
+8–11).